Umatrix2131/SpectralTuneEQ/README.md

 # SpectralTuneEQ
-The new EQCORE .dll makes it symmetrical without phase distortion
+The new EQCORE .dll makes it symmetrical without phase distortion,and support for more control points.